Hassan Valley Township, McLeod County, Minnesota

 Hassan Valley Township is a township in McLeod County, Minnesota, United States.
-The population was 832 at the 2000 census.
+The population was 643 at the 2020 census.

+History

 Hassan Valley was named for the nearby valley of the South Fork Crow River (formerly called the Hassan River).

 Geography

+The township is in central McLeod County and is bordered to the northwest by the city of Hutchinson, the largest city in the county.
+The much smaller city of Biscay is surrounded by the southeastern part of the township, and Glencoe, the county seat, is 9 mi to the southeast.